Loss of Consortium Claims in NC Explained

 The Bottom Line

 When a car accident causes catastrophic injuries, it does not just affect the person who was hurt -- it fundamentally changes the life of their spouse.
 North Carolina law recognizes this through loss of consortium claims, which compensate the uninjured spouse for the loss of companionship, intimacy, and the normal marital relationship.
-This is a separate legal claim from the injured person's case, but it is tied to the same accident and subject to the same contributory negligence risks.
+But NC's consortium law is more fragile than most claimants realize: the derivative claim rule means a single contributory negligence finding against the injured spouse wipes out both claims simultaneously -- and the claiming spouse's own fault creates a second independent bar.

 What Is Loss of Consortium?